kwsullivan/3050a4/README.md

 **Note: If the test says a socket was not created, please repeat the above step.**

+**Note: If an 'address already in use' error appears, delete the socket in /tmp/.**

 ## Cores
 Tests for the existence of processing cores.